ColinOsborn/ColinOsborn/README.md

 ### <div align="center">I'm Colin Osborn, a full-stack developer 👨‍💻 working remotely from the mountains</div>

-- 🌱 I’m currently learning TypeScript and Rust
+- 🌱 I’m currently learning Go and Rust

 - ❓ Ask me about anything related to Ruby on Rails